TriForceX/MiyooCFW/Rev1-Guide-EN.md

 5. Ground the jumper wire on the 2nd pin of the SPI IC chip.

 ## 3.2) Building SPI Flashing Environment
-1. Install Devian or Ubuntu on your PC.
+1. Install Debian or Ubuntu on your PC.
 2. Run the terminal using an account with root privileges.
 3. Enter in the following order:
    ```